 - QRL – Are you busy?

-In general broadcasting communication Morse code is not used but when you are in remote region like south pacific or Antarctica you should use these handy Q-codes.
-The Q-codes are sets of abbreviation created at the beginning of last century in order to simplify radiotelegraphy communication among the ham operators.
+In general broadcasting communication; Morse code is not usually in use.
+Nevertheless, when you are in a remote region like south pacific or Antarctica, you should use these handy Q-codes.

 Do you have interference?